-Accounts receivable are stated at the historical carrying value, less allowances for doubtful accounts.
-The Company has significant investments in billed and unbilled receivables as of December 31, 2019 and 2018.
+Accounts receivable are stated at the historical carrying value, net of allowances for credit losses.
+The Company has significant investments in billed and unbilled receivables as of December 31, 2020 and December 31, 2019.
 Billed receivables represent amounts billed upon the completion of small contracts and progress billings on large contracts in accordance with contract terms and milestone achievements.
 Unbilled receivables on contracts, which are included in costs in excess of billings, arise as revenues are recognized over time.
 Unbilled amounts on contracts represent recoverable costs and accrued profits not yet billed.
 Revenue associated with these billings is recorded net of any sales tax, if applicable.

 Past due balances over 90 days and other higher risk amounts are reviewed individually for collectability.
-In establishing an allowance for doubtful accounts, the Company evaluates its contract receivables and costs in excess of billings and thoroughly reviews historical collection experience, the financial condition of its customers, billing disputes and other factors.
-The Company writes off potentially uncollectible accounts receivable against the allowance for doubtful accounts if it is determined that the amounts will not be collected or if a settlement is reached for an amount that is less than the carrying value.
-As of December 31, 2019 and 2018, the Company has recorded an allowance for doubtful accounts of \$2.6 million and \$4.3 million, respectively.
+In establishing an allowance for credit losses, the Company evaluates its contract receivables and costs in excess of billings and thoroughly reviews historical collection experience, the financial condition of its customers, billing disputes and other factors.
+The Company writes off potentially uncollectible accounts receivable against the allowance for credit losses if it is determined that the amounts will not be collected or if a settlement is reached for an amount that is less than the carrying value.
+As of

+December 31, 2020, and December 31, 2019, the Company has recorded an allowance for credit losses of \$0.4 million and \$2.6 million, respectively.

 Balances billed to customers but not paid pursuant to retainage provisions in construction contracts generally become payable upon contract completion and acceptance by the owner.
-Retainage at December 31, 2019 totaled \$42.5 million, of which \$11.0 million is expected to be collected beyond 2020.
-Retainage at December 31, 2018 totaled \$30.7 million.
+Retainage at December 31, 2020 totaled \$36.5 million, of which \$3.6 million is expected to be collected beyond December 31, 2021.
+Retainage at December 31, 2019 totaled \$42.5 million.